garden-io/garden/docs/reference/module-types/jib-container.md

       # Specify one or more source files or directories to automatically sync with the running container.
       paths:
-        - # POSIX-style path of the directory to sync to the target, relative to the config's directory.
-Must be a
+        - # POSIX-style path of the directory to sync to the target.
+Defaults to the config's directory if no value is
-          # relative path.
-Defaults to the config's directory if no value is provided.
+          # provided.
           source: .

           # POSIX-style absolute path to sync to inside the container.
 The root path (i.e. "/") is not allowed.